 The graceful lines of the 365 GTB/4 Daytona Berlinetta rewrote the book on Ferrari design.
-Both examples shown are the European models with the Perspex nose not approved for sale in the United States.
+The yellow example shown is the European model with the Perspex nose not approved for sale in the United States.
+Heritage Images/Getty Images